LAST UPDATED: January 16th, 2023

 It seems Popay was right about this green veggie.

 Spinach can improve the growth of muscles, but you need to eat almost 2 pounds of spinach a day to get that effect.

-Phytoecdysteroids, found in spinach, can help you build muscles for 20%.
+Phytoecdysteroids, found in spinach, can help you build muscles by 20%.

-Spinach also contains calcium which helps muscles recover after training and it prevents cramps during training.
+Spinach also contains calcium which helps muscles recover after training and prevents cramps during training.